icerpc/icerpc-docs/pages/icerpc-core/invocation/invocation-pipeline.md

 - **Leaf invoker**\
    It's a leaf in the invocation pipeline that implements `invoke` without the help of another invoker.
-This leaf invoker is typically a client connection or connection cache.
+This leaf invoker is typically a connection.

 - **Interceptor**\
     An [interceptor](interceptor) intercepts an invocation and forwards it to the "next" interceptor.
 IceRPC provides